google/gsocguides/pages/mentor/28-additional_resources.md

 **Blog Posts**: You can find material related to GSoC on the Google Open Source Blog at <http://google-opensource.blogspot.com>.
 Your project may have a blog or newsletter where GSoC information was published in the past, as well.

-**Knowledge Base**: If you're looking for advice for mentors or students, program promotional materials, presentations about GSoC, etc., start with the program site <https://g.co/gsoc>, particularly the Resources section.
+**Knowledge Base**: If you're looking for advice for mentors or GSoC contributors, program promotional materials, presentations about GSoC, etc., start with the program site <https://g.co/gsoc>, particularly the Resources section.

-**Mentor Summit Wiki**: Google has traditionally held an annual mentor summit after GSoC wraps up each year.
+**Mentor Summit**: Google has traditionally held an annual mentor summit after GSoC wraps up each year.
 During the summit, many great discussions are held on all sorts of topics regarding the program and open source overall.

 **List of Organizations**: You can see a list of the mentoring organizations that participated in previous years of the program by going to the program site and looking at the Archive site: <https://developers.google.com/open-source/gsoc/past-summers>